 - Implementing URL configuration and hreflang tags for SEO best practices

-This upfront tech setup is crucial for an organised, efficient localisation workflow.
+This upfront tech setup is crucial for an organized, efficient Localization workflow.

 Now for the core piece – adapting all of your website text and multimedia content for each target language.
-This requires invested human translation resources, whether that’s in-house linguists or partnering with a specialised localisationagency.
+This requires invested human translation resources, whether that’s in-house linguists or partnering with a specialized localization agency.

 Professional human translation is essential, as machine translation alone simply cannot convey linguistic authenticity, cultural context and on-brand voice effectively.
-Your linguists will not only translate text, but also localise components like:
+Your linguists will not only translate text, but also localize components like:

 - Page copy, articles and other text content